swarnalee-m/green-website/_notes/your-first-note.md

 This is your first note.
 You'll find it in the [`notes/`](https://github.com/maximevaillancourt/digital-garden-jekyll-template/tree/master/_notes) directory.

+`.gitignore` is set to ignore Obsidian system files.
+I recommend setting Obsidian to automatically save attachments in the `/assets` folder.

 ### Link syntax

 To link to another note, you can use multiple syntaxes.
 The following four use the "double-bracket" notation ([view the Markdown source file](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/master/_notes/your-first-note.md#link-syntax) to see the underlying syntax).